cn0047/stash/ed/r/protocolbuffers/README.md

 `repeated` keyword for arrays.

+`enum` keyword for enumerations.
+First enum value must have value zero and should have name `*_UNSPECIFIED` or `*_UNKNOWN`, and should have no semantic meaning other than "this value was unspecified".

 Protocol Buffers are not designed to handle large messages.
 If you are dealing in messages larger than a megabyte each, it may be time to consider an alternate strategy.